QCD thermalization: Ab initio approaches and interdisciplinary connections: Non-equilibrium QCD matter at high occupancy

 In the case where quantum fluctuations in the two nuclei could ``talk" to each other before the collision, the spacetime points $u$ and $v$ reside respectively on the lightcones of the incoming nuclei corresponding to $u^\pm - v^\pm \neq 0$.
-The phases therefore oscillate rapidly when either $k^\pm\rightarrow \infty$ and there are no logarithmic divergences from such contributions.
-The only possible region where such fluctuations may contribute is when the nuclei overlap.
+The phases therefore oscillate rapidly when $k^\pm\rightarrow \infty$ and there are no logarithmic divergences from such contributions.
+The only possible region in which such fluctuations may contribute is where the nuclei overlap.
 The area of this region is $x^+x^- =\frac{1}{P^+P^-}\sim \frac{1}{s}$; such contributions are therefore suppressed by the squared c.m. energy.

-Thus the factorized form in \Eq{eq:two-nuclei} at LLx is satisfied to high accuracy, and one can replace $W_{\rm Y_{\rm beam}\pm Y}^{\rm MV} [\rho_{1,2}]\rightarrow W_{\rm Y_{\rm beam}\pm Y} [\rho_{1,2}]$, where the latter satisfies the JIMWLK equation in \Eq{eq:JIMWLK-RG}.
-This allows one to go beyond the boost invariant MV expression and to treat the dynamical evolution (in $Y$) of the weight functionals in the two nuclei.
-While our arguments are suggestive that the factorization theorem can be extended to NLLx, a formal proof is lacking.
+Thus, the factorized form in \Eq{eq:two-nuclei} at LLx is satisfied to high accuracy, and one can replace $W_{\rm Y_{\rm beam}\pm Y}^{\rm MV} [\rho_{1,2}]$ with $ W_{\rm Y_{\rm beam}\pm Y} [\rho_{1,2}]$, where the latter satisfies the JIMWLK equation in \Eq{eq:JIMWLK-RG}.
+This allows one to go beyond the boost invariant MV expression and treat the dynamical evolution in $Y$ of the weight functionals in the two nuclei.
+While our arguments suggest that the factorization theorem can be extended to NLLx, a formal proof is lacking.

-As $Y_{\rm beam}$ increases with increasing energy, the $W$'s in \Eq{eq:two-nuclei} describes the energy evolution of the inclusive multiplicity\footnote{This LLx result is implicitly assumed in the 3+1-D IP-Glasma simulations~\cite{Schenke:2016ksl}.}.
-Running coupling corrections, that are part of the NLLx contributions, improve the accuracy of the computations significantly.
-In future, one may anticipate using the NLLx JIMWLK Hamiltonian as a systematic improvement to describing energy evolution and rapidity correlations in heavy-ion collisions.
+As $Y_{\rm beam}$ increases with increasing energy, the $W$'s in \Eq{eq:two-nuclei} describe the energy evolution of the inclusive multiplicity\footnote{This LLx result is implicitly assumed in the 3+1-D IP-Glasma simulations~\cite{Schenke:2016ksl}.}.
+Running coupling corrections, which are part of the NLLx contributions, improve the accuracy of the computations significantly.
+In the future, one may anticipate using the NLLx JIMWLK Hamiltonian as a systematic improvement in describing energy evolution and rapidity correlations in heavy-ion collisions.

 Details of the factorization of the $W$'s, and their energy evolution, are crucial to phenomenology because they dictate concretely the dependence of final state observables (such as the energy density and the correlators thereof) on the saturation scales in the wavefunctions of the colliding nuclei.